hackrack/javascript/week_3/d4/notes/interview_tips.md

 At this point in the course we have explored all the technical material required for an interview at the top coding bootcamps.
 Let's go over some tips you should follow to make yourself the ideal bootcamp candidate.
-Some of these tips aren't specific to bootcamp interviews, but will strengthen your application nonetheless.

 ### Interview When You Feel Ready